New public management

-NPM reforms use approaches such as disaggregation, customer satisfaction initiatives, customer service efforts, applying an entrepreneurial spirit to public service, and introducing innovations.
+NPM reforms use approaches such as disaggregation, customer satisfaction initiatives, performance indicators, customer service efforts, applying an entrepreneurial spirit to public service, and introducing innovations.
 The NPM system allows "the expert manager to have a greater discretion".
 "Public Managers under the New Public Management reforms can provide a range of choices from which customers can choose, including the right to opt out of the service delivery system completely".